davidhmoon/AngularProjectJeilNoLibrary/README.md

---hotel.data.service; grab api data from database; import HTTP client in order to use (need to import in app module as well; import forms module as well to use forms).
+--hotel.data.service; grab api data from database; import HTTPClient in order to use API (need to import in app module as well; import forms module as well to use forms).
 Note, API is a JSON service that can only hold 30 objects.
 For 50 objects, please host local server using my JSON database, and replace url with local host.

 --app.component.html